-When performing evaluations like the one in Table 13.8 it is important to maintain a strict separation between the training set and the test set.
-We can easily make correct classification decisions on the test set by using information we have gleaned from the test set, e.g., the fact that a particular word is a good predictor in the test set (even if this is not the case in the training set).
+When performing evaluations like the one in Table 13.9, it is important to maintain a strict separation between the training set and the test set.
+We can easily make correct classification decisions on the test set by using information we have gleaned from the test set, such as the fact that a particular term is a good predictor in the test set (even though this is not the case in the training set).
 A more subtle example of using knowledge about the test set is to try a large number of values of a parameter (e.g., the number of selected features) and select the value that is best for the test set.

-It is important to avoid using information that was derived from the test set.
-As a rule, accuracy on new data - the type of data we will encounter when we use the classifier in an application - will be much lower than accuracy on a test set that the classifier has been "tuned" for.
+As a rule, accuracy on new data - the type of data we will encounter when we use the classifier in an application - will be much lower than accuracy on a test set that the classifier has been tuned for.
+We discussed the same problem in ad hoc retrieval in Section 8.1 (page 141).